HEMALATHA-V-DEV/DEVOPS/README.md

 ### Docker Containers
 Docker containers package your application and its dependencies into a standardized unit, ensuring consistency across different environments.

-## Steps to Deploy Docker Containers on ECS

 **Why Use AWS ECS for Container Orchestration?**